JimDesu/basis-lang/spec.md

 A class **witness** — a typeclass dictionary corresponding to the (concrete-payload-type, bound-class) pair — travels with the propagating failure as the third word of the failure slot (§4.1).
 The witness is selected at the `.fail` site: at compile time, the typechecker has both the concrete type of the payload expression and the bound class from the message's declaration, and emits the corresponding dictionary as a witness pointer.
 No runtime witness construction is required.

 A `|`-with-spec consumer that binds a payload uses the witness to dispatch class operations on the bound name.
 The witness's identity — which concrete type's dictionary it is — is **opaque** to the consumer, which sees only the class's operations.
 This is the core of the failure system's open-extensibility property: a recovery handler defined against a class can consume payload values of types it has never heard of, as long as those types satisfy the class.
+Under payload-class covariance (§4.8) and the Liskov-covariance rule for payload classes (§9.17), this property extends across hierarchy depths: a handler at a parent message's class binding a descendant message's payload receives the value at the parent's class, with class operations dispatched through the descendant's witness — the parent's operations are a structural subset of the descendant's, so the witness's dictionary supplies them by the same single-pointer mechanism that backs all class dispatch (§9.7).

 The full class system (typeclass declarations, instance declarations, dispatch mechanics, witness flow) is in §9.
 Failure messages and their bound classes participate in that system on identical terms; the failure machinery is a refinement of class dispatch applied to propagating failure values, not a separate parallel mechanism.